Blue Jays edge Orioles in 10 innings | Sports-Games

 Blue Jays edge Orioles in 10 innings

-Lourdes Gurriel Jr. drove in the tiebreaking run on a fielder's choice in the top of the 10th inning and gave the visiting Toronto Blue Jays an 8-7 victory over the Baltimore Orioles on Tuesday night.
-Gurriel hit a shot that first baseman Chris Davis dove and stopped.
-Davis tried to throw out Travis Shaw while sitting down but was unable to do so, and the Jays took the lead off Cole Sulser (1-2).
+The Toronto Blue Jays scored the tie-breaking run on a throwing error in the top of the 10th inning and held on to beat the host Baltimore Orioles on Tuesday night.
+Lourdes Gurriel Jr. hit a shot that Orioles first baseman Chris Davis dove and stopped.
+While still on the ground, Davis tried to throw out Travis Shaw at the plate, but the throw was wild, and the Jays took an 8-7 lead off Cole Sulser (1-2).

 Anthony Bass (1-0) received the win for Toronto.
 Randal Grichuk drove in four runs for a second straight night, including a two-run homer.
 Shaw hit a three-run homer and knocked in three.

 Toronto right-hander Nate Pearson and Baltimore left-hander Wade LeBlanc each received a no-decision.
 Both went four innings and allowed five runs.
-Anthony Santander gave the Orioles a 2-0 lead in the first with a two-run homer.
+Anthony Santander gave the Orioles a 2-0 lead in the first with a two-run homer, the first of his two homers for the game.
 He has now hit safely in 13 straight games.

-The Blue Jays tied the game on the Grichuk homer in the third before Santander put the Orioles in front with another blast in the bottom of the frame.
-This was a solo shot that made it 3-2.
-Grichuk also came through again in the fifth thanks to a two-run double.
+The Blue Jays tied the game on the Grichuk homer in the third, before Santander put the Orioles in front with a solo shot in the bottom of the frame to make it 3-2.
+Grichuk also came through again in the fifth, delivering a two-run double.
 Shaw stretched the lead to 7-3 with his three-run shot as part of that five-run inning.

-Baltimore tried to start coming back in the bottom half.
-That's when Chance Sisco hit a two-run homer that sliced the margin to 7-5.
+Baltimore cut into the lead in the bottom half of the inning, when Chance Sisco hit a two-run homer to slice the margin to 7-5.
 Later in the inning, Renato Nunez made it 7-6 with a sacrifice fly.
 The Orioles tied the game in the seventh when Hanser Alberto drove in a run with an infield single with the bases loaded.

 The Orioles lost a key player Tuesday when they put shortstop Jose Iglesias on the 10-day injured list due to a sore left quad.
 To take Iglesias' roster spot, Baltimore recalled infielder Ramon Urias from the alternate training site.